appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

  * replacement_html: The "starting" HTML of the component that will replace this.
 For instance "\<h1\>Add headline\</h1\>".

 **function:** *onResize(el)* (required if the _resizable_ setting has been set in [conf.yml](COMPONENTS%20REFERENCE%20-%20conf.yml%20file.md)) <a id="ref-onresize"></a>
->Mlab cannot know exactly how a component should be modified when a user selects the ratio (4:3 for instance) or size (medium for example) for a component.
+>Appyoumake cannot know exactly how a component should be modified when a user selects the ratio (4:3 for instance) or size (medium for example) for a component.
 Instead this code is called to let the component handle the resizing itself.
-It should read the data-mlab-aspectratio and/or data-mlab-size attributes (which are updated by Mlab before this function is called) to see what size the app creator has specified.
+It should read the data-mlab-aspectratio and/or data-mlab-size attributes (which are updated by Appyoumake before this function is called) to see what size the app creator has specified.
 ```Javascript
 //example for a Youtube video component
 this.onResize = function (el) {